 D chose the Corvina con crema acidulada y Okra (a Sea Bass steak perfectly cooked and served with a sour cream sauce and Okra 15.00€).
 I went for the Presa Iberica marinara con miso, shake y mirin con trigo y pesto rojo (two seared wedge-shaped pieces of marinated pork served with a jus of miso, sake mirin, with wheat berries and red pesto 17.00€).
 Once again, the presentation and quality of the dishes served was excellent, the fish moist and delicious and the pork tender and full of interesting flavour combinations.

-I should mention that, this being Valencia, there are a selection or rice and fideua dishes.
-The rice dishes are all ‘melosos’, which are wetter than a traditional paella.
-The fideuàs are called Rossejats in Contrapunto.
+I should mention that, this being Valencia, there were a selection or rice and fideua dishes.
 If you want to try the rice or fideua dishes, bear in mind that like all good paellas, there is a minimum order of two persons sharing.

 We really did not need a dessert, but soldiered on for your sakes!
 D had the Requeson de galanga con helado de Romero citrico (a fresh cream cheese flavoured with galangal with a citrussy rosemary ice cream 6.00€).
 I couldn’t resist the Torrija de Brioche carmelizada (egg dipped Brioche, deep-fried and served with Crème Anglaise – or custard 7.00€).
 We managed to finish it all, and very delicious it was too.

 This really is a lovely venue, and the price/quality ratio is excellent.
 We’ve eaten food that is half as good for a lot more money and with not half as good a view.
-There will soon be a tapas menu, so you will be able to have a drink and a snack in this lovely part of the City of Arts and Sciences.
+There is also a tapas menu, so you can have a drink and a snack in this lovely part of the City of Arts and Sciences.
 Book well in advance to avoid disappointment.